sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 Year in and year out, there's virtually been zero artistic variation between *K-pop* songs.
 They all follow the same formula, reenact the same routine, recite the same lyrics, wear the same outfits, and dance to the same beat.
 Just listen to one song and you'll have heard all of them.

+Unfortunately, K-Dramas are not too far different from their cousin.
+For the most part, every drama series plays out the same diluted, drawn-out romancantic storyline.
+While I can certainly appreciate all the nuances and difficulties of executing a well-designed drama, directors and producers often default to safe and proven methods and rarely experiment with new ideas.

-K-Dramas are not much different.
-Its almost always a diluted, drawn-out romance involving two main characters, both with extraordinary situations.
-For me, the most unappealing aspect is the lack of true *character development*, and instead heavy focus on *relationship development*.
+For me, the most unappealing aspect of K-dramas is the lack of true *character development*, and instead overwhelming focus on *relationship development*.
 Rarely, will the main characters change/grow introspectively, but rather as a result of circumstances and events that force their hand for the sake of the relationship.

-I may sound a little cynical here, but I say this out of desire for a positive reform within the industry.
+I may sound overly critical, but I say this out of hope for a positive reform within the industry.

 ## The Education System